JosePorrino/capitole_podcast_test/README.md

 - **ITCSS Architecture:** The Inverted Triangle CSS (ITCSS) architecture is employed for maintaining a scalable and maintainable CSS structure.

+Certainly, here's the updated section with information about Redux, Sagas, and Toolkit:

+markdown
+Copy code

+### Additional Features and Technologies

+- **Linting and Formatting:** This project enforces code quality and consistent formatting using ESLint and Prettier.
+Husky is set up to automatically run these checks before commits.

+- **Routing with React Router DOM:** Navigate seamlessly through different views of the application with the powerful React Router DOM library.

+- **Unit Testing with Jest:** Ensure your code's reliability with comprehensive unit tests using the Jest testing framework and React Testing Library.

+- **Hexagonal Architecture with Axios:** The project follows a hexagonal architecture pattern for clean separation of concerns, and Axios is utilized for making HTTP requests in a modular way.

+- **ITCSS Architecture:** The Inverted Triangle CSS (ITCSS) architecture is employed for maintaining a scalable and maintainable CSS structure.

 - **Redux Saga Toolkit:** Manage application state and side effects efficiently with Redux Saga Toolkit, providing a powerful approach to handling asynchronous operations.
+This includes integrating Redux and Redux Saga libraries to facilitate state management and asynchronous workflows within your application.

 ### Main View - Requirements: